SALE! Use code blackfriday for 40% off everything!

 Reading and Displaying Image Frames From a Video File

-In order to read the image frames of this video, we shall be modifying the following line of code as follows:
+To read the image frames of this video, we shall be modifying the following line of code as follows:

 It is also possible to get several properties of the capture object, such as the image frames’ width and height, as well as the frame rate: